 Importance of Balanced Nutrition

 The quality of food is just as crucial as the number of calories.
 A dog's nutritional needs include adequate amounts of protein, fat, carbohydrates, vitamins, and other essential nutrients.
+While some owners might wonder if dogs can eat potatoes as part of a balanced diet, it's important to remember that no single food provides complete nutrition.
 Even with perfect calorie calculations, an unbalanced diet won't meet your dog's needs, and they won't fully benefit from the calories consumed.
 If you're unsure whether your dog's food is appropriate, consult your veterinarian.

 If you opt for home-made or raw diets instead of commercial options, speak with a veterinary nutritionist to ensure you meet all your dog's nutritional requirements before making the switch.